 Perhaps this explains why her Twitch stream is so popular. "[On Twitch] they can see something different than anybody else who streams poker: The journey of a person who started from nothing, until hopefully being a pro, someone's progress.
 Being a part of it makes it easier for people to connect," she told me.

 Over the past few years, the turnout for the World Series Ladies' Event has steadily declined, and this year was no different.
 Jennifer Tilly, the actress and World Series bracelet winner, has suggested this is a positive thing.
 She claims that women are actually moving away from the event because mixed tournaments no longer seem so out of reach.

-The rise of online poker is revitalising the game, and the macho braggadocio romanticised by writers like Alvarez has given way to a new generation of calculated and focused players.
+The rise of online poker is revitalizing the game, and the macho braggadocio romanticized by writers like Alvarez has given way to a new generation of calculated and focused players.
 Despite the fact that you're still more likely to find a woman watching a man from behind the rail than sitting at the table taking his chips, players like Jen Shahade and Liv Boeree have shown that, fortunately, that's not going to be the case forever.
 The question now is when will a woman take poker's biggest prize?